-Our credit facility and the indenture governing our senior subordinated notes contain covenants that restrict our ability to:
+Our senior secured credit facilities contain, and the indenture governing our notes contain, covenants that restrict our ability to among other things:

-- · pay dividends or redeem or repurchase capital stock; - · incur additional indebtedness and grant liens; - · make acquisitions and joint venture investments; - · sell assets; and - · make capital expenditures.
+- · pay dividends or redeem or repurchase capital stock; - · incur additional indebtedness and grant liens; - make acquisitions and joint venture investments; - sell assets; and - · make capital expenditures.

-Our credit facility also requires us to comply with financial covenants relating to, among other things, interest coverage and leverage.
-Our accounts receivable facility contains covenants similar to those in our credit facility and includes additional requirements regarding our receivables.
+Our senior secured credit facilities also require us to comply with financial covenants relating to, among other things, interest coverage and leverage.
+Our accounts receivable facility contains covenants similar to those in our senior secured credit facility and includes additional requirements regarding our receivables.
 We may not be able to satisfy these covenants in the future or be able to pursue our strategies within the constraints of these covenants.
-Substantially all of our assets and the assets of our domestic subsidiaries (other than our special purpose receivables subsidiary) are pledged as collateral pursuant to the terms of our credit facility.
+Substantially all of our assets and the assets of our domestic subsidiaries (other than our special purpose receivables subsidiary) are pledged as collateral pursuant to the terms of our senior secured credit facility.
 A breach of a covenant contained in our debt instruments could result in an event of default under one or more of our debt instruments, our accounts receivable facility and our lease financing arrangements.
-Such breaches would permit the lenders under our credit facility to declare all amounts borrowed thereunder to be due and payable, and the commitments of such lenders to make further extensions of credit could be terminated.
+Such breaches would permit the lenders under our senior secured credit facility to declare all amounts borrowed thereunder to be due and payable, and the commitments of such lenders to make further extensions of credit could be terminated.
 In addition, such breach may cause a termination of our accounts receivable facility.
 Each of these circumstances could materially and adversely impair our liquidity.